Solvency II: PRA proposes changes to ease reporting burdens

 The PRA’s proposed changes would affect all firms in the UK obliged to report under Solvency II regulations, as well as the Society of Lloyd’s and its managing agents and mutuals.
 Among the proposals are an exemption for mutuals to submit an annual controller report where they do not have a controller, the option for the PRA to grant waivers for quarterly reporting, and a reduction in the amount of information to be included in some PRA reporting templates, which would cut red tape for smaller firms.

-The consultation also appears to be taking Brexit into account.
-If the UK leaves the EU as planned, in spring 2019, then Solvency II is one of the more likely financial regulations the Bank of England would be seeking to roll back, according to statements by BoE governor Mark Carney last November.
-Brexit is seen by many in the insurance industry as an opportunity for major reform to reporting requirements and firms have been quick to lobby the Treasury, which says the BoE and the insurance industry need to reach agreement on how to keep the sector competitive post-Brexit.
+Brexit plays a significant role in the timing and nature of these proposed changes.
+With the UK scheduled to leave the EU in spring 2019, Solvency II is one of the financial regulations that the Bank of England (BoE) is considering rolling back.
+BoE Governor Mark Carney highlighted this possibility last November.
+The insurance industry sees Brexit as an opportunity to reform reporting requirements and has been actively lobbying the Treasury.
+The Treasury emphasizes that the BoE and the insurance sector need to reach an agreement on maintaining the sector’s competitiveness post-Brexit.

-The sector is worth an estimated £2 trillion in the UK.
-While the PRA’s proposals would go some way to helping insurers compete, the select committee says the PRA still has too much focus on levels of capital and not enough on the risk margin.
-The current proposals do not offer any possibility to reduce the risk margin, however.
+The UK insurance sector is valued at an estimated £2 trillion, making it a critical component of the economy.
+While the PRA’s proposals are a step towards making the industry more competitive, the select committee has criticized the PRA for focusing too much on capital levels and not enough on the risk margin.
+The current proposals do not address the possibility of reducing the risk margin, which remains a contentious issue within the industry.

 Schedule A Demo